ZenMastersTeam/Zen-UV/mkdocs/trimsheet_creation.md

 - **Udims End** - Udims range end.
 - **Trim Count Limit** - Limit the number of trims.

+---
+#### Add Trim by Custom Region

+Creates a new trim entry using the precise coordinates and dimensions of the active UV **Custom Region**.

+- **Prerequisites:** Requires the **Custom Region** tool (`Ctrl + Alt + B`) to be enabled and set in the UV Editor.
+- **Workflow:** Once a custom rectangular region is drawn in the UV viewport, running this operator automatically converts its bounding box into a corresponding Trim entry in the Trim List.

+For more details on **Custom Regions** and how they interact with trims, see [Trim Bounds by Custom Region](#trim-bounds-by-custom-region).

+---
 #### Add Trims From Color Masks
 Create trims from a defined image containing color mask data.